AnasBnth10/DevTools/readme.md

-Creating readme file for Accademict training on Devtools Updated
+Creating readme file for Accademict training on Devtools Updated on github